-Robert L. McKenzie, PhD, is a senior fellow at New America and the founding director of its Muslim Diaspora Initiative.
-McKenzie is a domestic and foreign policy analyst and scholar of the Middle East and North Africa (MENA), with fifteen years of applied research and work experience for the U.S. government, private sector, and academia.
-An anthropologist by training, McKenzie is an expert in displaced persons, refugee resettlement and integration, and Arab and Muslim communities in the United States and Europe.
-McKenzie is an adjunct professor at Columbia University and Georgetown University, and he has been a lecturer at Wayne State University (Detroit), a researcher at the American University in Cairo, and a visiting scholar at the University of Oxford.
+Robert L. McKenzie, PhD, is an adjunct professor at Columbia University and a non-resident fellow at New America.
+McKenzie is a domestic and foreign policy analyst, with fifteen years of applied research and work experience for the U.S. government, private sector, and academia.
+An anthropologist by training, McKenzie is an expert in displaced persons and forced migration in Africa and the Middle East, as well as refugee resettlement, integration, and diaspora communities in the United States and Europe.
+Since 2016, McKenzie has served as the principal investigator on a series of research projects studying how disinformation and hate spread online and in the real world.

-Before joining New America, McKenzie was a visiting fellow and nonresident senior fellow at the Brookings Institution, where he focused on Muslim communities in the West and the Syrian refugee crisis.
-In his most recent government position, McKenzie served as senior advisor for countering violent extremism (CVE) at the U.S. Department of State.
-Prior to that position, McKenzie was project director and responsible for establishing and launching the Hedayah Center in Abu Dhabi—the world’s first-ever international center on CVE.
-While at the Hedayah Center, McKenzie had oversight of an eight million dollar budget, project controls, and staffing; drafted the Center’s strategy and programmatic initiatives; and conducted stakeholder engagement with senior officials in 15 capitals across the MENA region and Europe.
+McKenzie was previously a visiting fellow and nonresident senior fellow at the Brookings Institution, where he focused on Muslim communities in the West and the Syrian refugee crisis.
+In his most recent government position, McKenzie served as Senior Advisor for Countering Violent Extremism (CVE) at the U.S. Department of State.
+Prior to that position, McKenzie was responsible for all aspects of establishing and launching the Hedayah Center in Abu Dhabi—the world’s first-ever international center on CVE.
+McKenzie has also been an adjunct professor at Georgetown University, a lecturer at Wayne State University (Detroit), a researcher at the American University in Cairo, and a visiting scholar at the University of Oxford.